-In heifers, the MGA®-PG protocol can be used combining heat detection and timed AI.
-A second protocol recommended for use in heifers is Select Synch + CIDR®.
-GnRH is recommended in this protocol as it adds little additional cost and heifers that do respond with a new follicular wave are more likely to conceive at the clean-up timed AI.
+In heifers, the MGA[®]-PG (Figure 7) protocol can be used combining heat detection and timed AI.
+A second protocol recommended for use in heifers is Select Synch + CIDR[®] (Figure 7).
+GnRH is recommended on day 0 in this protocol as it adds little additional cost and heifers that do respond with a new follicular wave are more likely to conceive at the clean-up timed AI.